 Tables for aluminium sections have been updated.

-A code of practice for use of Aluminium alloys in structure namely IS 8147 : 1976 ‘Code of practice for use of aluminium alloys in structures’ was published which covers provisions for the design of structures (except bridges and pressure vessels) using Aluminium alloys.
+A code of practice for use of aluminium alloys in structure namely IS 8147 : 1976 ‘Code of practice for use of aluminium alloys in structures’ was published which covers provisions for the design of structures (except bridges and pressure vessels) using aluminium alloys.

-In the formulation of this standard, assistance has been derived from BS 1161 : 2017 Aluminium alloy sections for structural purposes
+In the formulation of this standard, assistance has been derived from:

+BS 1161 : 2017 ‘Specification Aluminium alloy sections for structural purposes’.

 The composition of the Committee responsible for the formulation of this standard is given in Annex A.